lincent/slblog/neural_net_basics/neural-network.md

 ![png](/neural_net_basics//assets//neuron.png)

 ## Why is an activation function important?
 A neuron, with a single input, is a linear function, $y = ax+b$, and as such can only form simple decision boundaries.
 An increase in the number of inputs and neurons in the neural network will still result in a linear function.
 This is because multiple combined linear functions always results in a linear function.

+#### add 3 graphs, first 2 are two linear then the third the sum of the two previous

 To resolve this issue, and allow the network to find complex decision boundaries, one that wiggles around separating multiple classes, we need to use activation functions, they add non-linearity.

+#### add 3 graphs, first 2 are the sigmoid version of above, with the third the sum of the two sigmoids

 ### Step Function
 ![png](/neural_net_basics//assets//step.png)

 $$ f(x) =\begin{cases}0 & x < 0\\1 & x  \geq  0\end{cases} $$

 The original activation function, used in the original perceptron in the 1950's.
 This function converts the output of the summation function into a binary value.